La Possession

 La Possession ([la pɔsesjɔ̃]) is a commune in the French overseas department of Réunion.
-It is located on the northwest side of the island of Réunion, between the capital of Saint-Denis and the commune of Le Port.
+It is located in the northwestern part of the island of Réunion, between the capital of Saint-Denis and the commune of Le Port.

 To the territory of this commune belongs the major part of the Cirque of Mafate, a caldera of the dormant Piton des Neiges volcano.
 It is part of the Réunion National Park.

 History

 The territory of the commune of La Possession belonged to the commune of Saint-Paul until 1895.